nevermined-io/nvm-docs/docs/getting-started/nvm-nfts.md

 ## What's a NFT

 NFTs represent ownership of digital assets in a decentralized manner.
 They allow that assets you own in a digital environment belong to you and not to a third-party.
 In digital environments where assets don't live in a physical world, the ownership of them is more faith than a reality.
-Faith in infrastructure where these assets live, and faith in the owners of that infrastucture.
+Faith in infrastructure where these assets live, and faith in the owners of that infrastructure.

 It's quite common to think you own that character you purchased to play a video game, that subscription to a streaming service, etc. But in reality these are just entries in a company database.
-These assets you "own" and probably you paid for, tomorrow can be updated or deleted (accidentaly or not) by the entity running the infrastructure where these digital assets exists, your account can be "banned", etc. In any of these situations all your digital assets just evaporate.
+These assets you "own" and probably you paid for, tomorrow can be updated or deleted (accidentally or not) by the entity running the infrastructure where these digital assets exist, your account can be "banned", etc. In any of these situations all your digital assets just evaporate.
 And good luck claiming for them.

 NFTs are good to remove that dependency on any third-party.
 They live in a blockchain not owned by anyone directly, and their code (the NFT Smart Contract code) who owns them and what can be done with them and what not.
-Something so "simple" has massive implications because gravitates the "real ownership" and responsibility of the asset to the final user.
+Something so "simple" has massive implications because it gravitates the "real ownership" and responsibility of the asset to the final user.

 ### New generation of NFTs